Reconnecting to nature, safely.

 As you know, we rely heavily on our army of volunteers to help us in every aspect of our work for wildlife.
 You are so important to us and we appreciate the patience you have displayed during these tough times.

-Once the Lockdown restrictions have been lifted, we will be assessing individual volunteering roles and where these can re start.
-At this point, in order to manage things safely, it will be on an invite only basis.
+Once the Lockdown restrictions have been lifted, we will continue to bring back volunteers on an invite only basis and our practical groups will remain limited to 6 individuals (including staff).
 We realise this will be a frustration to many, but it is imperative we put the safety of all our staff and volunteers first.
 This process may be delayed by further Government restrictions, and we will keep you updated as much as possible.